Social Work BSW

 - Critically analyze, monitor, and evaluate intervention and program processes and outcomes

 The BSW degree leads to opportunities to obtain a professional social work license.
 The type of license and requirements to secure a license varies from state to state.
 Information about licensure is available through the National Association of Social Workers (NASW) office in the state of your interest.
-The online resource called Social Work License Map provides information about each state’s social work licensing.
+The online resource called The Social Work Guide provides information about each state’s social work licensing.

 The BSW degree requires 120 credit hours: